ceciliabinck/cook-with-me/README.md

     - <a href="https://validator.w3.org/#validate_by_input">HTML Validator</a>
     - <a href="http://jigsaw.w3.org/css-validator/#validate_by_input">CSS Validator</a>
     - <a href="https://www.diffchecker.com/">Diffchecker</a>
+- For the recipe cards:
+    - <a href= "https://www.allrecipes.com/">Where I got my recipes</a>
+    - <a href= "https://www.rapidtables.com/convert/temperature/400-fahrenheit-to-celsius.html">Convert fahrenheit to celsius</a>
 - <a href="https://www.geeksforgeeks.org/how-to-apply-important-in-css/">The correct way to use important in css</a>
 - <a href="https://balsamiq.com/">Balsamiq</a> Where I made my Wireframes.
 - <a href="http://beautifytools.com/html-beautifier.php">beautifytool</a> Where I beautifyed my code.